lucaslacava/frontend-challenge/INTRODUCTION.md

   - `layout/`: layout components used in different pages
   - `ui/`: basic ui components from shadcn
 - `pages/`: Page-level components
-  - `steps/`: components for each step/page
+  - `steps/`: Components for each step/page of the form
 - `context/`: React Context provider for state management
-- `service/`: API and service layer
+- `service/`: API integration and service logic
 - `lib/`: Utility functions and shared logic
-- `/e2e`: Test cases and test utils
+- `/e2e`: E2E test cases and test utils
+- `/__tests__`: unit tests for components, utilities and services

 ### State Management

 - React Context is used for global state management
 - Local component state for UI-specific state
-- Color options were saved to the context to avoid refetching when moving back and forth steps ()
+- Color options were saved to the context to avoid refetching when navigating back and forth steps.

 ### Styling